Infrastruct

 High-speed line Hasselt – Maastricht

-This proposed high-speed line (HSL) complements the proposed high-speed line Hasselt – Liège, and would use the same upgraded and 4-tracked line, from Hasselt to Bilzen.
-Its purpose is to allow a high-speed service from Antwerpen to Maastricht, and the extension of inter-regional services on the same axis.
-It could connect to a proposed Maastricht – Aachen high-speed line, creating a new Antwerpen – Aachen rail axis.
+This proposed high-speed line (HSL) complements the proposed high-speed line Hasselt – Liège, and would share its alignment for about 9 km from Hasselt to Diepenbeek.
+Its purpose is to extend the proposed high-speed service Antwerpen – Hasselt.
+It could connect at Maastricht to the proposed Maastricht – Aachen HSL, creating a new Antwerpen – Aachen rail axis.

-The proposed new line is a high-speed line, with no stations.
-The new alignment Bilzen – Maastricht would be about 16 km long, and the existing alignment Hasselt – Bilzen is also 16 km long.
+The proposed high-speed line would have no intermediate stations.
+The new alignment Bilzen – Maastricht would be about 16 km long, and the whole line about 30 km, station to station.
 Journey time Hasselt – Maastricht should be about 12 minutes.